Why is the hashtag #neutralcarbon popular?

 ii.
 At the same time, contribute financially to the development of carbon sinks or C02 capture/sequestration technologies in order to compensate for the emissions that could not be reduced.
 And thus limit its environmental impact as much as possible during its transition to neutrality.

-1. Measure and monitor emissions
+1. Measure and track emissions

-2. Set an ambitious trajectory and objectives
+2. Set an ambitious carbon trajectory and targets

-And of course, Traace can help you!
+And of course, Traace can help!